luciancaetano/lens-ui/ROADMAP.md

 ### Improvments
 - [ ] Implement scrool on toast
 - [x] Improve list item layout
+- [ ] Update styles to match with typography

 ### Reworks
 - [ ] Extract menu to Menu from DropDownMenu component